Thurgood Marshall Supreme Court nomination: Background

 In his career, Marshall had won 29 of the 32 cases that he had argued before the Supreme Court.
-Marshall had established a strong reputation as a litigator of civil rights cases for the NAACP as their chief counsel from 1968 until 1961, including landmark cases such as Brown v.
+Marshall had established a strong reputation as a litigator of civil rights cases for the NAACP as their chief counsel from 1948 until 1961, including landmark cases such as Brown v.
 Board of Education, before becoming a federal judge and then solicitor general of the United States (a position that he still held at the time he was nominated to the Supreme Court).

-Marshall faced U.S. Senate confirmation processes when he was appointed to the two federal government positions that he had held (his prior judgeship and solicitor general).
-His earlier nomination to be a federal judge had been held up in the Senate Judiciary Committee for approximately a year before he was confirmed the Senate.
-His 1961 nomination to serve as a federal judge had seen the nomination stuck before a subcommittee assigned to hold hearings on it.
-The subcommittee went many months before holding any hearings.
-The subcommittee, appointed by segregationist Judiciary Committee chairman James Eastland, had two segregationist members: Olin D. Johnston and John L. McClellan.
-The nomination only progressed after Senator Kenneth Keating (who supported the nomination) maneuvered to remove the nomination from the oversight of the subcommittee and bring it before the full Senate Judiciary Committee, after which time all but four members of the full Judiciary Committee voted to approve of the nomination.
-Following this, the full Senate approved the nomination 56–14 on September 13, 1962, nearly a year after he had been nominated.
+Marshall had previously gone through U.S. Senate confirmation processes when he was appointed to each of his two previous federal government positions (his prior judgeship and the office of solicitor general).
+His 1961 nomination by President John F. Kennedy to be a federal judge had been held up in the Senate Judiciary Committee for approximately a year before he was confirmed the Senate.
+The nomination stalled in a subcommittee of the Judiciary Committee that had assigned to hold hearings on it.
+After the nomination was referred to it, several months elapsed before the subcommittee held any hearings.
+The members of the subcommittee had been named by Judiciary Committee chairman James Eastland, who was a segregationist, and Eastland had included two segregationists on it: Olin D. Johnston and John L. McClellan.
+The nomination only progressed after Senator Kenneth Keating (who supported the nomination) maneuvered to remove the nomination from the subcommittee and instead bring it before the full Judiciary Committee.
+This was successful, and once the nomination was brought before the full Judiciary Committee, all but four members of the committee voted advance the nomination by favorably reporting on it.
+After this, the full Senate confirmed the nomination 56–14 on September 13, 1962, nearly a year after Marshall had been nominated.
 During the time that the nomination was stuck in the Judiciary Committee subcommittee, there had been encouragement from some individuals, such as Martin Luther King, that Marshall instead be nominated for a vacancy that arose on the Supreme Court.
 However, Kennedy instead nominated Byron White.
-The Judiciary Committee moved much faster on his nomination to be solicitor general, giving its approval and forwarding it to the full Senate in less than a month's time.
+The Judiciary Committee moved much faster on his nomination to be solicitor general, positively reporting and forwarding it to the full Senate in less than a month's time.